Ritwika101/movie-recommendation-app/README.md

 ## Project Evolution
-The project was initially developed in 2022 as a Flask-based movie recommendation web application.
-In 2025, it was substantially enhanced with an updated recommendation pipeline using the TMDB movie dataset, cosine-distance-based K-Nearest Neighbours, and a redesigned Streamlit interface for easier deployment and interactive use.
+The project was initially developed as a Flask-based movie recommendation web application.
+Later I enhanced it with an updated recommendation pipeline using the TMDB movie dataset and a redesigned Streamlit interface for easier deployment and interactive use.

 ## ML Model used
 The model is built using K Nearest neighbors after transforming around 4700 movies into vectors.